AndyRace/azcp/README.md

 ## Overview

 1. AzCp monitors a specified folder for additional files (Uploads)
-2. AzCp copies these files into Azure BLOB Storage using a pre-provided SAS Token
+2. AzCp copies these files into Azure BLOB Storage or Azure Files using a pre-provided SAS Token
 3. AzCp archives the files once uploaded - moves them to another folder (Archive)
 4. AzCp resumes the upload if the tool is interrupted and restarted